Available with Data Reviewer license.

-The Query Attributes check identifies errors based on a Structured Query Language (SQL) query that can include one or more attribute values.
+The purpose of the Query Attributes check is to identify errors based on a Structured Query Language (SQL) query that can include one or more attribute values.
 Depending on the database type, this query can also include functions (string and numeric) to implement complex queries.
-Features or rows returned by the query are written as an error.
+Features or rows returned by the query are written as a Reviewer result.

 - In parcel management, features that contain invalid values in their parcel identification numbers, invalid conveyance type, and encumbrance type attributes impact attribute consistency between features and reporting.

 - In gas utility management, pipe features that contain invalid values in the material and diameter fields impact asset reporting and modeling.